Tuition & Fees: What to Know

 Unfortunately, this college doesn't provide any reductions to in-state students.

-The tuition and fee charges cited on this page don't include room and board, which can increase your expenses.
+Calvary Bible College and Theological Seminary tuition and fees is the sum quoted to undergrads for one year of attendance, and doesn't include room and board.
 Keep in mind many students will get financial aid and scholarships that decrease their total cost.

 The subsequent table shows the expenses explained above for the 2016 - 2017 school year.